On finite-dimensional copointed Hopf algebras over dihedral groups: Computing cohomology

 Furthermore, if $I$ is generated by $R\in \ydh$, then the canonical map $R\to \M(B)$ is an epimorphism of graded $\ydh$ modules (see \cite[Corollary 4.5]{AKM}).
 If $R$ is minimal (in the sense that $R\cap (T(V)^+ I+I T(V)^+)=0)$, then the map in question is an isomorphism.
-In particular: \begin{enumerate} \item If $\yd(R, \mP(B))_\ell=0$ for some $\ell<0$, then every cocycle pair $(F,G)\in\Zbt2(A)_\ell$ satisfying $F_{-\ell}=0$ is cohomologically trivial. \item If $B=\toba(V)=\T(V)/\langle R\rangle$ is a Nichols algebra and $\yd(R,V)=0$, then every cocycle pair $(F,G)\in \Zbt2(A)_\ell$, $\ell<0$, satisfying $F_\ell=0$ is cohomologically trivial. \end{enumerate} \end{obs}
+In particular: \begin{enumerate} \item If $\yd(R, \mP(B))_\ell=0$ for some $\ell<0$, then every cocycle pair $(F,G)\in\Zbt2(A)_\ell$ satisfying $F_{-\ell}=0$ is cohomologically trivial. \item If $B=\toba(V)=\T(V)/\langle R\rangle$ is a Nichols algebra and $\yd(R,V)=0$, then every cocycle pair $(F,G)\in \Zbt2(A)_\ell$, $\ell<0$, satisfying $F_{-\ell}=0$ is cohomologically trivial. \end{enumerate} \end{obs}

-From now on we assume that there exists a right integral $\lambda\colon H\to\kk$ for $H^*$ (\textit{i.~e.}, $\id*\lambda = \lambda$) such that \begin{enumerate} \item $\lambda(1)=1$, \item $\lambda$ is stable under the adjoint action of $H$. \end{enumerate} Note that such a map $\lambda$ always exists if $H$ is a cosemisimple unimodular Hopf algebra, \textit{i.~ e.} the space of right and left integrals in $H$ coincide, \textit{e.~g.} $H$ is semisimple.
+From now on we assume that there exists a right integral $\lambda\colon H\to\kk$ for $H^*$ (\emph{i.~e.}, $\id*\lambda = \lambda$) such that \begin{enumerate} \item $\lambda(1)=1$, \item $\lambda$ is stable under the adjoint action of $H$. \end{enumerate} Note that such a map $\lambda$ always exists if $H$ is a cosemisimple unimodular Hopf algebra, \emph{i.~ e.}, the space of right and left integrals in $H$ coincide.
+In case $H$ is finite-dimensional (we are not assuming this anywhere in this section), the later holds if and only if $H$ is semisimple.

 \begin{lema} Let $(F,G)\in \Zbt2(A)_\ell$ for some $\ell<0$ and write $r=-\ell$.
 Then the map $f\colon B\ot B\to\kk$ given by $f|_{(B\ot B)_r}=\lambda\circ F$ and $f|_{(B\ot B)_s}=0$ for $s\not=r$, is an $H$-stable $\ep$-cocycle.
 Moreover, if $\tilde{f}\colon A\ot A\to\kk$ is the induced $\ep$-cocycle, then $(F+\pac \tilde{f})_r=0$. \end{lema}